 The Stoa of Attalos was a spot for Athenians to meet and converse.
 It was a Hellenistic version of a mall, with 42 shop spaces over two levels.
 The restoration long after its plunder took place between 1953 – 1956, and over 160,000 items dating from Neolithic times to the 19th century have been unearthed.
 The upper floor of the stoa hosts a permanent exhibition of sculptures & busts excavated on the site, representing Athenian art from the late Classical, Hellenistic and Roman periods.

 In the Agora museum on the lower level, artifacts reach back to the stone age, including sculptural pediments from the frieze above the Temple of Hephaestus..
 The site flourished for several centuries, reaching its highest in the 5th century BCE, during the Classical era of Athens.
-Indeed, Mycenaean civilization, Athenian Golden Age, Roman culture and Byzantine impressions are visible throughout the complex.
+Indeed, the Mycenaean civilization, Athenian Golden Age, Roman culture, and Byzantine impressions are visible throughout the complex.

 2An Athenian touch to the Byzantine Grounds: Church of the Holy Apostles

 It’s a pioneer of churches built in the Byzantine period in the Athenian style, with its signature mark eight-sided dome and a cross-shaped floor plan which is surrounded by apses on the four sides and a narthex on the west side.
 Four columns support the dome and the altar.
-The floor were originally made of marble.
+The floor was originally made of marble.

 3A Stricking Beauty: Temple of Hephaestus